 Your chosen level of excess is a non-refundable amount of money that you pay towards the cost of services before benefits are payable when admitted into a hospital.
-If hospitalised, a single membership will pay an excess on the first admission in a membership year and any other membership will pay an excess for the first two admissions in a membership year.
-One member can pay two excesses.
-The excess reduces yearly.
+If hospitalised, the total excess amount of your cover will apply once per person per calendar year.